In addition, SANRAL plans to obtain default judgments against those who ignored summonses for outstanding e-tolls.

 OUTA finds it strange that after having agreed to a test case on the e-toll matter, SANRAL is now attempting to circumvent this agreement by pushing for civil and criminal charges.
 SANRAL’s lawyers had agreed with OUTA that the best way forward was to proceed with a test case to settle the legal issues against e-tolling – as soon as all the necessary documents have been made available by SANRAL.

 If the test case goes the way OUTA expects it to, then SANRAL will have no case against anyone – either criminally or with respect to defaults from summonses issued in the past.
-Instead of waiting for that to happen, SANRAL appears to be trying to take advantage of members of the public who have not been close to these developments.
+Instead of waiting for that to happen, SANRAL appears to be trying to take advantage of supporters of the public who have not been close to these developments.

 OUTA will seek an urgent meeting with the head of the NPA, to discuss this transparent attempt to use the courts to bully the public – before the legal issues have been determined in the test case.